kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 In this article, I will walk you through Amazon's financial statements from its annual report, using charts and key takeaways.
 After that, we will look at more detail on individual revenue streams and see how different parts of Amazon's business generate revenue.

-I want to present you the financial numbers is simple and visual way, but also help you tie the numbers to the "business" behind them.
+I want to present you the financial numbers in a simple and visual way, but also help you tie the numbers to the "business" behind them.

 Let's start with a quick overview of what business Amazon is really in.
 Amazon's business model shifted significantly.
 Although it still focuses on retail business, its core business is no longer selling goods online.

 ## 🏢 **What Business is Amazon In?
 (Quick Overview)**

-Amazon is a formidable company that, even after 25+ years, is constantly innovating and pushing the online e-commerce and recently also physical retail business ahead.
-As Jeff Bezos, Amazon founder & CEO, often says in his interviews, one of the original ideas how to name Amazon was [relentless.com.](http://relentless.com){:target=" _blank"}
+Amazon is a formidable company that, even after 25+ years, constantly innovates and pushes the online e-commerce and recently also physical retail business ahead.
+As Jeff Bezos, Amazon founder & CEO, often says in his interviews, one of the original ideas on how to name Amazon was [relentless.com.](http://relentless.com){:target=" _blank"}

 They then chose a more appropriate name, "Amazon.com."
 But looking back, we can now see that although the company was not named "relentless," it was and still is relentless in the way it operates.